martywachocki/gosm/README.md

 * TCP

 ### Config
 There is an example config file in the repo named config.example.json to use as a start.
 Below is a brief description of each configuration item.
+All items are required unless explicity stated.
+* **verbose** - Whether or not to print information to the console
 * **check_interval** - How often to check each service that is in an online state (seconds)
 * **pending_offline_interval** - How often to check each service is in a pending or offline state (seconds)
 * **max_concurrent_checks** - The maximum concurrent checks
-* **icmp_timeout** - The ICMP timeout in milliseconds
+* **icmp_timeout** - Timeout threshold for ICMP (milliseconds)
 * **successful_http_status_codes** - Which HTTP/HTTPS status codes are considered successful.
 Any status code not listed will be considered a failure response
 * **ignore_http_cert_errors** - Whether or not to ignore HTTPS cert errors
 * **failed_check_threshold** - How many consecutive failed checks are needed to consider a service offline